mcmonkeyprojects/SwarmUI/docs/Model Support.md

 For upscaling with SD3, the `Refiner Do Tiling` parameter is highly recommended (SD3 does not respond well to regular upscaling without tiling).

+#### Stable Diffusion 3.5

+Stable Diffusion 3.5 Large is supported and works as normal, including both normal and Turbo variants.

+They behave approximately the same as the SD3 Medium models, including same settings and all, other than harsher resource requirements and better quality.

+You can also use [GGUF Versions](#gguf-quantized-models) of the models.

 ### SDXL Turbo and SD Turbo

 Turbo models work the same as regular models, just set `CFG Scale` to `1` and `Steps` to `1` as well.
 Under the `Sampling` group set `Scheduler` to `Turbo`.